musa-labs/paprawatch/README.md

 # paprawatch

-`paprawatch` is a Go-based CLI tool that monitors a local directory for new files and automatically uploads them to a [Papra](https://papra.app) organization via the official REST API.
+`paprawatch` is a Go-based CLI tool that monitors local directories for new PDF files and automatically uploads them to a [Papra](https://papra.app) organization via the official REST API.

 ## Features

 - **Real-time Monitoring**: Uses `fsnotify` to detect new files as soon as they are created.
-- **Automated Uploads**: Automatically constructs `multipart/form-data` requests to the Papra API.
-- **Secure Authentication**: Supports API tokens via CLI flags or environment variables.
+- **Bulk Scanning**: A dedicated `scan` command to traverse your directories and upload existing PDFs.
+- **Smart Tracking**: Uses a local SQLite database (`~/.paprawatch/paprawatch.db`) to ensure files are only uploaded once, even if they are moved or the tool is restarted.
+- **Robust Uploads**: Built-in exponential backoff and retry logic for reliable uploads under heavy load.
+- **Persistent Config**: Interactive setup that saves your credentials and preferences to `~/.config/paprawatch/config.yaml`.
-- **Modern CLI**: Built with `urfave/cli/v3`.
+- **Modern CLI**: Built with `urfave/cli/v3` and `charmbracelet/huh`.

 ## Prerequisites